mmbman/Katagiri/1979-06-10-Fukanzazengi-Talk-2.md

 So arrangement, regulating the body – it's not so easy, because you have your own posture.
 From where does that posture come?
 You have accumulated it from the past.
 But, here is the proper posture; why don't you do it?

 So basically, it's very easy: just do it.
 Just, proper posture.
-But it's not easy, because you already have your own posture, and also you already have your [own] sense.
-You don't like pain, you don't like [being] uncomfortable – that is our preconception.
-That's why, if we try to [do] proper posture, we don't feel good.
+But it's not easy, because you already have your own posture, and also you already have your own sense.
+You don't like pain, you don't like being uncomfortable – that is our preconception.
+That's why, if we try to have proper posture, we don't feel good.
 From this sense, well it's pretty hard.
 But it's not pretty hard.
 Proper posture is just proper posture.

 ##### 39:40